Peraton has lit up the GovCon news feed with two major acquisitions in the past few months.

-- Civil and Health, led by Tarik Reyes (previously Northrop Grumman IT’s Civil and Health unit Vice President)
+- Global Health and Financial Solutions, led by Tarik Reyes (previously Northrop Grumman IT’s Civil and Health unit Vice President)

 The History of Peraton, Perspecta, and Northrop Grumman IT

-So what does Peraton look now?
+So how does Peraton look now?
 This new business is comprised of some interesting legacy businesses.
-Let us break down the M&A actions that led up to the formation of each of the new Peraton’s component businesses.
+Let us break down the M&A actions that led up to the formation of each of the new Peraton component businesses.